 The CCWS Program is an outcome of the work of local and provincial women’s organizations and several key BC Ministries, including the Ministry of Public Safety and Solicitor General.
 The program is the result of several years of consultation and coordination by EVA BC with groups across the province seeking to improve their community response to violence against women.
 The CCWS program’s development and start-up work was managed through a partnership between EVA BC and the Victim Services and Crime Prevention Division (VSCPD) of the Ministry of Public Safety and Solicitor General.
 EVA BC is now the sole managing partner, while VSCPD continues to be an active Working Group participant.
 Funding for the CCWS pilot was provided by the Law Foundation of BC, the National Crime Prevention Centre, the National Victims Policy Centre of Department of Justice Canada, the Ministry of Community Services and the Ministry of Public Safety and Solicitor General.
 CCWS is currently funded by the Ministry of Public Safety and Solicitor General.

 CCWS work is grounded in evidence-based research and the experiences of communities in Canada and the United States where coordination among law enforcement and community service providers has proven to be one of the most effective methods of increasing women’s safety.
 Communities with a coordinated response are more likely to have effective referral systems, understand mutual roles and responsibilities and use resources more efficiently.

 CCWS is known for developing timely and practical resources and background materials about violence against women coordination.
-Visit our Research & Publications page to find all CCWS resources.
+Visit our Resources page to find all CCWS resources.